abhididdigi/abhididdigi.github.io/_posts/2012-07-29-send-an-attachment-from-service-now-and-store-it-on-ftp-server-v-i-a-mid-server.md

-Basically we are trying to send an attachment as soon as it is attached, to FTP Server.
-As I mentioned in , its always better to write the logic of writing the file to FTP in a MID server Script Includes.r_
+Basically, we are trying to send an attachment to an FTP server as soon as it is attached.
+As I mentioned, it's always better to write the logic for writing the file to FTP in a MID server script include.

-We write a Business Rule on Attachment table, so that whenever an entry is inserted we call the MID script Include pass the attachment,that got just inserted in encoded64 format -create a file(from the information in the attachment) on FTP server using any of the Writers/Outbuffers of java and close the connection.
+We will write a business rule on the attachment table so that whenever an entry is inserted, we call the MID script include, pass the attachment that was just inserted in base64 format, create a file (from the information in the attachment) on the FTP server using any of the writers/outbuffers in Java, and close the connection.

 Name of the Business Rule :call_MIDServer_SendFile
 Table: sys_attachment